I tested the 004 parka from Bastong (the South Korean Barbour)

 The parka, after about a month of use

-It is pleasant to wear.
-Better !
-I'm still excited to wear it.
+It's comfortable to wear.
+Better!
+I'm always excited to wear it.

 Firstly because its cut allows you to play with layers of clothing, depending on the temperature.
 So it's perfect for the mid-season.